andresperez120/underground-music-explorer/README.md

 # Underground Music Discovery Engine

 ## 🎯 Project Goal
-To create a smart recommendation engine that helps users discover **underground electronic music**.
-The system provides a curated playlist that balances two key elements:
+To create an intelligent music discovery platform that helps users explore **underground electronic music** through multiple approaches:

-1.  **Relevance**: Tracks from artists similar to what the user already likes, providing a solid foundation of familiarity.
-2.  **Discovery**: Hidden gems from unpopular ("underground") artists within the same genres, ensuring a fresh and exciting listening experience.

-This hybrid approach delivers recommendations that are both perfectly tailored and full of surprises.
+1.  **Smart Recommendations**: A hybrid engine that balances familiar tracks (from similar artists) with hidden gems from underground artists in the same genres
+2.  **Data-Driven Discovery**: Dynamic, genre-specific thresholds that intelligently define "underground" based on each genre's unique popularity distribution
+3.  **Machine Learning Insights**: K-means clustering to reveal patterns in artist popularity and genre relationships, helping users understand the electronic music landscape

+This multi-faceted approach delivers personalized recommendations while providing educational insights into how electronic music artists cluster and what makes them "underground."

 ---